sayez10/ti-economic-equalization-overhaul-mod/README.md

 1: Find the [Releases](https://github.com/sayez10/ti-economic-equalization-overhaul) page on this repository and download the appropriate version's zip file (not source).

-EITHER 2A: Unpack the TIEconomyMod folder inside this zip into your Terra Invicta\Mods\Enabled folder.
+EITHER 2A: Unpack the TIEconomicEqualizationOverhaulMod folder inside this zip into your Terra Invicta\Mods\Enabled folder.

 OR 2B: Open the Unity Mod Manager executable, select Terra Invicta, go to the Mods tab, and drag the zip file into the directed box.

-3: You should now have a Terra Invicta\Mods\Enabled\TIEconomyMod folder containing a ModInfo.json file, among other things.
+3: You should now have a Terra Invicta\Mods\Enabled\TIEconomicEqualizationOverhaulMod folder containing a ModInfo.json file, among other things.
 If so, the mod is correctly installed.

 4: Now open the game and start a new game.
 If the investment point cost of the lower half investments appears unchanged (I.e. boost costs a vanilla 2 investment points, not 4), the game must be restarted until these values change (typically once).